walindsey/M118/Modules.md

 Each student will start off with 5 (*or more or less*) tokens.
 These tokens may be redeemed throughout the semester for the following benefits:

-* Turn in an assessment up to 24 hours late
+* Turn in an assessment (electronically or in person) up to 24 hours late
 * Drop *one* assessment grade
 * Miss the in-class activity for one day
 * Skip one problem on a Midterm exam or the final exam.
 A skipped problem will count as correct.
 (No more than one token can be used per midterm; there is no such restriction on the final.)